Factor out stuff into a Tails Python library

 in our effort to convert shell scripts into python.

-#8 Updated by anonym about 3 years ago
+#8 Updated by anonym over 3 years ago

 I have a few additional ideas for such a Python library (plus steps towards a grander Python vision for Tails in general, see below).
 For starters, parts of the Shell library should migrate into the Python library, so the shell functions are thin wrappers around the Python library.
 The priority should be: